dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-setup.md

 - [Connecting to a data platform](/docs/cloud/connect-data-platform/about-connections)
 - Configuring access to [GitHub](/docs/cloud/git/connect-github), [GitLab](/docs/cloud/git/connect-gitlab), or your own [git repo URL](/docs/cloud/git/import-a-project-by-git-url).
-- Installing the [dbt Cloud CLI](docs/cloud/cloud-cli-installation) or setting up the [dbt Cloud IDE (browser-based)](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to develop, build, test, run, and version control your dbt projects.
 - [Managing users and licenses](/docs/cloud/manage-access/seats-and-users)
 - [Configuring secure access](/docs/cloud/manage-access/about-user-access)

+For steps on installting dbt Cloud development tools, refer to the [dbt Cloud CLI](docs/cloud/cloud-cli-installation) or the [dbt Cloud IDE (browser-based)](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).

 These settings are intended for dbt Cloud administrators.
 If you need a more detailed first-time setup guide for specific data platforms, read our [quickstart guides](/guides).
 If you want a more in-depth learning experience, we recommend taking the dbt Fundamentals on our [dbt Learn online courses site](https://courses.getdbt.com/).

 ## Prerequisites